Accessing using OpenID Connect

 scopes.

-Scopes can be overridden by using the -oidc-scopes
+Scopes can be overridden by using the -oidc-scopes option.
+Remember to

 include the default ones if you need them when using that option.

-For example, if you need to keep the default scopes and add Github's repo
+For example, if you need to keep the default scopes and add Github's repo,

 then add them all to the option: